2022 CINCINNATI BLACK PRIDE

 A SWAHILI WORD MEANING PRIDE.

-This year we are introducing the Kiburi Award.
+For the second year we are offering the Kiburi Award.
 Many native Cincinnatians with strong roots and deep connections to the city and our community have moved away.
 Some have returned and others stay where they are and continue to make Cincinnati proud with their contributions to the LGBTQ+ community and beyond.
 So we honor the movers and shakers from Cincy who are proud to honor their roots here.
 They say "wherever you go, there you are"; and we are proud of these amazing leaders who share the best of who we are with the world.

 THE MHENGA AWARD: